 Have a great article?
 Tweak it a little and turn it into an audio recording.
 Get in front of the camera and bring that content alive in a video.
 Turn it into a free class or talk to generate new prospects.
 For example, I took a topic from a prior speaking engagement, put a new spin on it (and a bit more depth) and turned it into a free teleclass full of success secrets for self-employed business owners.

 Expand content used in your marketing and turn it income opportunities.
 Create an information product, e-Book, Kindle book, tips booklet.
 Expand it even further and make it a paid workshop or program.

 Create a high-level overview of a topic and then move your talking points into a series.
 Each part of the series can then give you even more bang for your efforts if you take each part and do 1-3 with it.

 5) Leverage other people’s content

 There are several ways you can leverage other people’s content legally and ethically.
 Let’s face it there is zettabytes of data being created each year.
 Consider giving yourself a boost by starting with something that already exists.
 Take a snippet from something you’ve read, watched or experienced (everything from movies to restaurants to books to graffiti can work here) and put your own spin on it.
 Apply it to the service you offer and philosophies you espouse.
 Voila, original content.

 Need help wrapping your head around a leveraged marketing plan for your business?
-Contact me for an Intuitive Intelligence® Activation to grow your business and free up more time for YOU.
+Contact me for a discovery session to grow your business and free up more time for YOU.